“Every part of Scripture is God-breathed … training us to live God’s way.”

 Despite all the diversity of the Bible, there are zero contradictions!
-The miracle of the Bible’s existence, proves that it can be trusted.
-The Bible is more than a story, it’s God’s “love letter” to you!
-There are so many “big” life questions that philosophers have asked, that God answers in the Bible: What is the purpose to life?
+Bible’s existence, alone, is miraculous and is evidence It should be trusted.
+The Bible is more than a story, It’s God’s “love letter” to you!
+Throughout history, philosophers wrestled with many “big life” questions that God answers in the Bible.
+For example; What is the purpose to life?
 Where did I come from?
 Is there life after death?
 The Bible not only answers these questions, but gives us guidance for everyday life.

 What if I don’t understand?

 When you first begin reading you may encounter ideas or phrases you don’t understand.
 It’s okay to ask questions!

 Comprehend and Understand

 The Bible is God’s love-letter to his children.
 If you have a relationship with God, ask God to help you understand what you’re reading.
 We also have a staff that would love to help you grow as you learn.
 Feel free to ask for our help as well.

 Make no mistake, the Bible is very relevant for us today, but these words were originally captured for an audience of that day.
 Some books of the Bible are written as history, others are letters to specific churches, and others are letters to particular people.
 Identifying the original audience of a book will help clear things up.

 Not all writings are the same.
 You wouldn’t send a text message to a friend with the same writing style you would use to hand write a letter to your grandmother.
 In the same way, the authors of the Bible used different writing styles ( poetry, narrative, and prophecy ) to communicate to their original audience.